 Ecommerce companies now use software to manage the inventory in each warehouse and location and then Big Data analysis helps them in customizing this.

-A better inventory management leads to a good prediction of sales and demands and then, based on this appropriate storage is done- replacing the slow moving goods and stocking the faster-moving gods.
+Better inventory management leads to a good prediction of sales and demands and then, based on this appropriate storage is done- replacing the slow-moving goods and stocking the faster-moving gods.

 Better Customer Service